 Biden taps Jaime Harrison to serve as Democratic chairman

 WILMINGTON, Del.
-(AP) — Jaime Harrison, the failed South Carolina Senate candidate and longtime Democratic Party official, is President-elect Joe Biden’s choice to lead the national party, according to multiple party officials.
+(AP) — Jaime Harrison – a longtime Democratic Party official and fundraising powerhouse who failed in his bid to unseat U.S. Sen. Lindsey Graham – is Joe Biden’s choice to lead the national party, the president-elect announced Thursday.

 Harrison is also Black, giving Biden a boost in his pledge to assemble a racially and ethnically diverse Cabinet and leadership team.